SEED PHOTO CONTEST SEE TAB 4 !!

 With thanks to Wellington County, the seed library has a self serve station at the Erin public library at centre 2000.
 It is currently on the window sill.

-I am also supplying boxes at the new Hillsburgh library, the Shelburne library and I think there are still some at Wastewise in Georgetown.
-I will make that one better in 2020.
+I am also supplying boxes at the new Hillsburgh library, the Shelburne library and at Wastewise, 12 Armstrong Ave, Georgetown.

 If you have any questions or requests, please e-mail me.